Los Naranjos, Honduras

-Los Naranjos is the name for an archaeological region in western Honduras.
+Los Naranjos is the name for an archaeological region in western Honduras which belongs to the Lenca culture.
 It lies on the north border of Lake Yojoa.
 It is significant to the region because of its implications for determining where the Mayan frontier existed, as well as which ancient peoples were in contact and what relations between "tribes" may have been like.
 Whether or not the Olmec influenced the people of the Lake Yojoa region is disputed.

-Background

-Los Naranjos archaeological site is located on the border of Mesoamerica.
-Geographically it is located near the southern coast of Mesoamerica.
-Monumental architecture began to be built in this area since the Early Preclassic period, so the architectural history of this area is much more dynamic than in other areas.
-The site started to be inhabited between 1000–800 BC.
-This would suggest that the site is nearly 3,000 years old and predates the archaeological site of Copán by more than 1,000 years.
+Historical background